 I adore Reuben sandwiches.
 Years ago, I lived a few blocks from a divey little restaurant in Omaha that made the world's best Reubens.
 Strangely enough, in an attempt to find the name of the restaurant, I discovered that the Reuben sandwich originated in Omaha!
-Anyhow, I miss that place, whatever its name might be.

-I found this Reuben loaf, er, braid recipe in Taste of Home magazine and furiously ripped the page out.
+I found this Reuben Loaf, er, Braid recipe in Taste of Home magazine and furiously ripped the page out.
 My friend Jess helped pull it together (thanks, Jess!) because I was making about 8 recipes at once and needed a hand.
 It was one of the favorites at our party.
 It is fabulously tasty and I often find myself thinking about it at odd times during the day.
 I absolutely cannot wait to make and eat it again.